iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.2.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.ascent.phr 2 reviews"/>
 </p>

-> As usual, its not broken so , obviously, fix it!
-Proggies, you've made this a "World class" app..(Not!)..
-If only it would accept my passwords just like it used to do.
-I'm off down to the pharmacy to put in a prescription request now.<br> :date: __2021-05-13 11:48:13__
+> I only use this app to order prescriptions.
+I can't book appointments through the app.
+Ordering prescriptions is quick and easy though.<br> :date: __2021-05-13 21:50:17__

 > order page seems to change each time I use it.
 Consequently, sometimes I think I've ordered and I haven't.<br> :date: __2021-04-18 12:27:20__